WardenCode/holbertonschool-Fun-with-CSS/README.md

 # holbertonschool-Fun-with-CSS
-On this project, we'llexperiment and implement fun layout with HTML and CSS ONLY!
+On this project, we'll experiment and implement fun layout with HTML and CSS ONLY!